 There aren’t a lot of certainties in life, but sales are one of them.
 They arrive on time every start of a new year.
 We fill out our wardrobes with more clothes, more shoes – more stuff we will never use.

 When we moved from Paris to London, we got rid of a lot – still not enough to make our move easy.
-I had pile of unworn clothes bought on sale mostly because they were cheap(er).
-They all ended up in a charity shop, of course (thanks minimalism!).
-Unfortunately, I am still haunted by all the expensive things I bought that I can’t bare to just throw them away.
-Getting rid of them is one of my New Year’s resolution and I am committed to eliminate every single item of unwanted clothing by March.
+I had a pile of unworn clothes bought on sale mostly because they were cheap(er).
+They all ended up in a charity shop, of course (thanks, minimalism!).
+Unfortunately, I am still haunted by all the expensive things I bought that I can’t bear just to throw them away.
+Getting rid of them is one of my New Year’s resolutions and I am committed to eliminating every single item of unwanted clothing by March.

 Let’s get to the point – here’s why sales are our enemy:

 - We buy stuff we don’t need, just because it’s cheaper.
-Although, it would be even cheaper if we didn’t buy them at all.
+Although, it would be even less expensive if we didn’t buy them at all.